-Now that the core and all plugins, themes, extensions and other additions of your CMS are up-to-date, we try PHP version 8.0 again.
+Now that the core and all plugins, themes, extensions and other additions of your CMS are up-to-date, try PHP version 8.2 again.

 Step 4 - Check your site

-When your PHP version is set to 8.0, wait again for 20 minutes and check if your site still works.
+When your PHP version is set to 8.2, check if your site still works.

 Yes, my site works

 Great, your CMS is successfully updated and compatible with PHP version 8.2.